Butyl Liquid Rubber Application

 Butyl Liquid Rubber Mixing and Characteristics

-One of the more popular characteristics of the Butyl Liquid Rubber is that its self-levels as the proper mill rate is achieved is applied versus the competition, where this needs to be addressed during the application.
+One of the more popular characteristics of Butyl Liquid Rubber is that it self-levels as the proper mill rate is achieved, versus the competition, where this needs to be addressed during the application.

 An electric drill and a mixing shaft are needed, which are available on our order form for purchase.
-A rubber squeegee and short nap or med roller 3/8th inch
+A rubber squeegee and short nap or medium roller 3/8th inch.

 The short nap roller will smooth out any trapped air.
 The squeegee is used to evenly distribute the Butyl Liquid Rubber.
-Get a squeegee and a roller with a long handle to alleviate your need to do the entire project on your knees.
-Standing up will be much easier.
+Get a squeegee and a roller with a long handle to eliminate the need to do the entire project on your knees.
+Standing much easier.

-We will use an example of 2 gallons for the remainder of this section.
-Image you just received two gallons and will be applying them to the first section - a pre-measured, 100 sq. ft. section.
+We will use an example of two gallons for the remainder of this section.
+Imagine you just received two gallons and will be applying them to the first section - a pre-measured, 100 sq. ft. section.

 The key is to spread the product evenly because you don’t want it too thick in some areas and too thin in other parts of the roof.
 Next, lets discuss curing temperature.
-In warm climates where daytime temps are in the 70s or 80s, Butyl Liquid Rubber will begin curing in an hour.
-As long as the lid in properly placed on the pail so air cannot get into it the pot life is irrelevant since the shelf life is 4 years.
+In warm climates where daytime temps are in the 70s or 80s, Butyl Liquid Rubber will begin curing within an hour.
+As long as the lid is properly placed on the pail so air cannot get into it, the pot life is irrelevant since the shelf life is five years.
 This allows you to store the product in the event of an oncoming storm or unforeseen need to stop working for the day.
-You want to mix the Butyl Liquid Rubber a vortex is created for about 3-4 minutes.
+You want to mix the Butyl Liquid Rubber so a vortex is created for about 3-4 minutes.

-Note: the product will take light foot traffic after it is fully cured for workers to be able to get on the roof for inspections air conditioning work etc.
+Note: the product will take light foot traffic after it is fully cured for workers to get on the roof for inspections, air conditioning work etc.